cltWilly/mcsrr-widget/README.md

 ## Know Issues
-- If mcsrc-ranked api is down, the widget will show an error message. and will not reset inself (so you need to refresh the browser source).
+- If mcsr-ranked api is down, the widget will show an error message. and will not reset inself (so you need to refresh the browser source).